Cray-HPE/docs-csm/troubleshooting/known_issues/nmn_dns_r_records_missing.md

-# iSCSI SBPS projection will fail over NMN when NMN DNS "A" records are failed to be created or not present
+# iSCSI SBPS projection over NMN will fail if DNS "A" (address) records for NMN are not created

 ## Issue Description

 iSCSI based boot content projection which is also known as "Scalable Boot Content Projection" (SBPS) for `rootfs` and `PE` images is supported in CSM version CSM 1.6.0 and later.
-On a customer system, using `CSM-1.6.0` and later with fresh install, DNS SRV "A" records will not be present due to underlining failure.
+On a customer system, using `CSM-1.6.0` and later with fresh install, DNS SRV "A" records for NMN may not be created due to trailing CRLFs(Carriage Return Line Feed) with NMN IPs.

 ## Issue Identification